obsproject/obs-studio/docs/sphinx/reference-sources.rst

 .. function:: void obs_source_update_properties(obs_source_t *source)

-   Signal an update to any currently used properties.
+   Signals to any currently opened properties views (or other users of the source's obs_properties_t) that the source's presentable properties have changed and that the view should be updated.

 ---------------------